CodersCrew/coders-board/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
 name: "\U0001F929 Feature request"
-about: I have an idea for new, shiny feature we can have in our app
+about: I have an idea for a new, shiny feature we can implement in our app
 title: ''
 labels: 'type: feature'
 assignees: ''
 ---

 **Is your feature request related to a problem?
 If yes, please describe it.**